jlu-ilr-hydro/odmf/odmf/static/media/help/import/index.md

 ### Using direct input

 If you need to write down a single record (or very few) and you have online access, use **direct input**.
 Goto the [!fa-clipboard -dataset page](/dataset) and navigate to the dataset, you want to add the record.
-Goto record --> add record, put in date, time and value, and you are done.
+Click on add record and add your value.
+For tricks to make this convinient see: help:import/direct

 ### Using log-import Excel template